Leadership Training and Development Program

 As a member of the Philadelphia Leadership Educators Network (PLEN), Arcadia University can provide students with additional opportunities for leadership by connecting with other colleges and universities in the Philadelphia area.

 The CAs are undergraduate students who are selected for their interpersonal skills and their willingness to aid commuter students.
 They go through extensive training and are meant to serve as resources for commuter students.
 The CAs are also very important conduits of information to Residence and Commuter Life Staff.
 CAs are selected in the Spring for the following year.
-If you are interested, contact Andrea Reusser, Associate Director of Residence and Commuter Life.
-For more information on the Commuter Life program, click here.
+If you are interested, contact Residence and Commuter Life.

 The OLs, are returning undergraduate students who volunteer their time to help the transition of new students to the College.
 These student leaders undergo extensive training during the Spring, Summer and Fall.
 They work during the summer during Summer Orientation Days and come back early in the Fall to help with New Student Orientation program.
-For more information including eligibility requirements, the selection process and dates for next year, contact Ashley Friedman, Assistant Dean for First and Second Year Programs.
+For more information including eligibility requirements, the selection process and dates for next year, contact The Office of Engagement and New Student Programs.